fllopes/fllopes/README.md

 - Hi, I’m @fllopes
 - I’m interested in using python, postgres, sql and javascript to create handy solutions or apps.
-- I’m currently learning heroku as a first attempt to build a mobile app.
+- I’m currently building python scripts to automate QGis tasks

 <!---
 fllopes/fllopes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.